lucifer3102xd/InfiniteAdventures/README.md

 # InfiniteAdventures
+Converse with someone with the internet on the tip of their tongue.
 AI generated coherent text adventures that you can interact with via GPT-2 https://github.com/openai/gpt-2 and Mathematica https://www.wolfram.com/mathematica/ .

 Nothing limits you in the story.